-The request for proposals to fund Kaleidoscope Play & Learn groups is now open!
-In partnership with Child Care Resources, this funding opportunity is one of three Community-Based Parenting and Peer Supports RFPs that Best Starts is releasing to partner with community-based organizations to promote positive and healthy outcomes for young children and to support parents and family, friend, and neighbor (FFN) caregivers.
-Applications are due April 10th.
+The request for proposals to fund Parent/Caregiver Education and Support services is now open.
+This RFP for Parent/Caregiver Education and Support, is one of five Community-Based Parenting and Peer Supports RFPs that Best Starts is releasing to partner with community-based organizations to promote positive and healthy outcomes for young children and to support parents and family, friend, and neighbor (FFN) caregivers.
+Applications are due June 14.

 We are excited to announce our awarded community partners for Child Care Health Consultation (CCHC) funding!
 Read on to learn who the recipients are for both Systems Development and Service Delivery for Child Care Health Consultation.